 The Search and Governance Committee has a membership of five members of the Corporation.
-The committee has one vacancy, as at 1 August 2021.
+The committee has no vacancies, as at 1 August 2022.
 The committee is responsible for the review of all aspects of governance and makes recommendations to the Corporation as required.
-This includes: the appointment and re-appointment of governors; review of committee structures and appointment of committee Chairs; the annual review of governor attendance, register of interests and the governance self-assessment process.
+This includes: the appointment and re-appointment of governors; committee structures and appointment of committee Chairs; governor attendance; register of interests; governance self-assessment process and external governance review

-Details on becoming a governor are advertised on the College website http://www.cwa.ac.uk/.
+Details on becoming a governor are advertised on the College website.
 Applications are invited from anyone who has an interest in contributing to the development of the core strategic aims of the College and are committed to serving the local community, through ensuring the provision of a quality educational experience for all.